Eonil/DataSignalGraph.Swift/README.md

 representin it by sening multiple immutable states over time.
 It also presumes you cannot access the signal origin, so you cannot get current state of the origin.

-With these premises, signals are designed to allow receivers can reconstruct full state by accumulating them.
+With these premises, signals are designed to allow receivers to reconstruct full state by accumulating them.
 To make tracking clear and easier, signals are usually sent in form of mutation commands rather then state snapshot.